Lesson 4 of 15

-I ask students to take out their Guided Notes on Structure, which we began in the previous lesson.
-We complete the sections on polygons: polygon, side, vertex, the interior of a polygon, adjacent angles and vertices of a polygon, and included sides and angles.
-We will return to the notes following the lesson on polyhedra to reinforce or extend the meaning of these terms.
+I distribute the Guided Notes on Structure and lead the class in completing the Big Ideas and the terms related to angles: angle, the interior of an angle, adjacent angles.
+We will return to the notes following lessons on polygons and polyhedra to reinforce or extend the meaning of these terms.
+Some of the features of the notes are highlighted in this video.
 More on how I use Guided Notes can be found in my strategies folder.